dthain/opsys-sp24/project6/index.md

 If your buffer cache returns an incorrect block back to a program, then you will get a message like this:
 ```
+CRASH: bcache_read of block %d returned incorrect data from block %d instead!
 ```

-We recommend that you troubleshoot by adding `printfs` indicate what each thread is doing within `bcache_read` and `bcache_write`, and what the I/O scheduler thread is doing.
+We recommend that you troubleshoot by adding `printfs` to indicate what each thread is doing within `bcache_read` and `bcache_write`, and what the I/O scheduler thread is doing.
 By tracing through the set of steps that lead to a crash, you should gain insight